Quaddroo/notemaster/README.md

 		-  wait, vim has built-in link functionality. use "gf" on this:
 		- [[test|test]]
 		- [img[image0.png]]
-		- ^^ this can be opened with gx.
+		- ^^ this can be opened with `gx`.
 Then, xdg-open is called on the image, and it opens with feh, as per my settings.
 		- BUT XDG-OPEN IS SLOW AS FUCK.
 If I just use "feh", it's 100x faster at the very least.
 FUCK.
-		- currently: mixture of a plugin (https://github.com/mmai/wikilink), gf and gx (modified with qqimage).
+		- currently: mixture of a plugin (https://github.com/mmai/wikilink), gf and `gx` (modified with qqimage).
 		- loading the plugin takes around 1ms.
 Good fucking deal.
 	- [X] folded text (available by default in vim)
 	    - available by default in Vim